 The security provided by the Ethereum network is important to how Polygon functions, but it’s ability to maintain security while allowing for scalability is what makes it interesting.
-Unlike the proof-of-work consensus protocol Ethereum uses today, which is costly in terms of computing resources, Polygon already uses the proof-of-stake mechanism Ethereum 2.0 aims to achieve sometime in late 2022.
+Unlike the proof-of-work consensus protocol Ethereum uses today, which is costly in terms of computing resources, Polygon already uses the proof-of-stake mechanism Ethereum 2.0 aims to achieve sometime in late 2022 or early 2023.

 In addition to the proof-of-stake consensus mechanism, Polygon uses an architecture popularized by Cosmos, called Heimdall.
 Unlike traditional proof-of-work blockchains, where any participant (miner) can validate transactions and produce blocks, Heimdall randomly chooses block producers randomly chosen from the proof-of-stake validators in the network.